 You may get your desired boost in energy and performance from the caffeine in energy drinks but the sugar content also influences the taste and experience of the drink.

-That being said, drinking energy drinks with high amounts of sugar and calories could make you feel worse if you’re already feeling sick and tired, so always check the back of the can for nutritional information to find out the amount of sugar in your energy drink.
+That being said, drinking energy drinks with high amounts of sugar and calories could make you feel worse if you’re already feeling sick and tired.

-As a reference, the AHA recommends limiting your daily intake of sugar to 36g for men and 25g for women, so do try to choose energy drinks that contain way less sugar than this amount.
+As a reference, the AHA recommends limiting your daily intake of sugar to 36g for men and 25g for women.

-There are plenty of energy drinks in the market that offers low to zero sugar content in their drinks, which are definitely healthier alternatives, although some of them might still contain artificial sweeteners.
+There are plenty of energy drinks in the market that offer low to zero sugar content in their drinks, which are definitely healthier alternatives.

 Other Ingredients

-Energy drinks often contain a number of B-vitamins and other beneficial ingredients to increase its nutritional value.
+Energy drinks often contain a number of B vitamins and other beneficial ingredients to increase their nutritional value.

 Almost all energy drinks have a combination of B2, B3, B6, and B12 vitamins in their components.
-Although what should be noted, however, is the amount of caffeine in the energy drink.
-Besides that, many energy drinks contain ginseng extract, guarana extract, inositol, and other substances that, when eaten in moderation, can be beneficial to your health.
+Besides that, many energy drinks contain ginseng extract, guarana extract, inositol, and other substances.

-Always consult a medical professional about the ingredients and dosage of your energy drink and be sure that it’s safe to drink energy drinks if you’re on some special medication.
+Always consult a medical professional about the ingredients and dosage of your energy drink especially when you’re on some kind of medication.

 Price

-Having a higher price tag doesn’t necessarily mean that the product is also better and the same applies to energy drinks besides, you will probably find some really great options within your budget if you do a little research.
+Having a higher price tag doesn’t necessarily mean that the product is also better.
+The same applies to energy drinks – you will probably find some really great options within your budget if you do a little research.

 Can Energy Drinks Help While You’re Sick?